 My daughters got cookies and I sneaked a bite of my youngest’s sprinkle sugar cookie and can attest it was also delicious.

 Polebridge Mercantile has plenty of places outside to enjoy your treats and even has a little playground area for the kids.
-Though my daughters were more enthralled with the bear statues on some of the benches.
+My daughters were also enthralled with the bear statues on some of the benches.

 Along with the pastries, there is pizza you can order.
 For drinks, Polebridge Mercantile has drip coffee and espresso, plus cold bottled beverages like juice and soda.

-Polebridge Saloon: Northern Lights Saloon
+Northern Lights Saloon

-The Polebridge Saloon was the original home of the Adairs.
-Today, it’s the Northern Lights Saloon where you can go for some country cuisine and a pint of beer or other drink.
+Today, this former home is the Northern Lights Saloon where you can go for some country cuisine and a pint of beer or other drink.

 The “saloon” in its name may hearken to a wild west era, but don’t worry — this place is family-friendly and welcoming.
 Bring the kids and settle into one of the picnic benches outside or opt for a table indoors if the weather is less than favorable.

 Polebridge’s Northern Lights Saloon is surrounded by big leafy trees and of course those gorgeous Rocky Mountains.
 Adding to the ambiance is live music often being played during the summer months.

 Bowman Lake Near Polebridge

 Bowman Lake is often considered to be one of the most beautiful lakes in Glacier National Park and its remote location along a dirt road in northwest Glacier National Park provides a pristine setting.

 Be warned that Bowman Lake Road is a dirt road full of dips and bumps and will feel like an off-roading adventure at times.
 If you’re in an SUV or even a cross-over you should be fine.

 It takes about 30 minutes to get from Polebridge to Bowman Lake.

-Accommodation in Polebridge
+Where to Stay in Polebridge

-Staying at the cabins also provide quick access to Bowman Lake so you can visit this breathtaking lake before or after the busy time of day for the area when all the day trippers have headed back down to West Glacier or the east side of the park.
+Staying at the cabins also provide quick access to Bowman Lake so you can visit this breathtaking lake before or after the busy time of day for the area when all the day trippers have headed back down to the Flathead Valley or the east side of the park.

 Plan on getting gas before you leave West Glacier to head to Polebridge since there is no gas in Polebridge or by Bowman Lake.